Kriegel/Start-Demo/README.md

 • You can skip the pause after the execute of a command by using the Switch:
     -NoPauseAfterExecute
 • It shows you the command (both at the prompt and in the Window Title [for the folks at the back of the room) and waits for input.
- • If your input is <CR> (the "Enter" key), it runs the command else you can provide other input and it will do other actions.
+ • If your input is &lt;CR&gt; (the "Enter" key), it runs the command else you can provide other input and it will do other actions.
    By input of a char ou can:
         (?)
 Show the help
         (n) Goto Next command